natelewis17/natelewis17.github.io/_posts/2023-12-10-data-collection.md

 <h2>To Be or Not to Be (Joyo)</h2>

 As previously mentioned a person wanting to achieve "fluency" in Japanese needs to learn over 2,000 kanji.
 This number of 2,000 (or more specifically 2,136) comes from the joyo kanji guide created by the Japanese Ministry of Education.
-I decided that as interesting for a learner as what are the most common kanji is the question of which of the "essential" kanji don't appear at all.
-Thus I decided to farther add onto my DataFrame all of the kanji from the joyo list that didn't appear at all on the 343 Wikipedia pages, and to do so I again went to Wikipedia and their [list of joyo kanji](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji).
+I think that for a learner it is helpful to know which kanji on this list are rare enough that they don't appear at all in 343 Wikipedia articles.
+Thus I decided to further add onto my DataFrame all of the kanji from the joyo list that didn't appear at all on the 343 Wikipedia pages, and to do so I again went to Wikipedia and their [list of joyo kanji](https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji).
 The following code was used to create a new DataFrame and then merge the two DataFrames together:

 ```python
 # Wikipedia URL for the Joyo kanji list